2tuu/Ava/README.md

 ## In addition, this project is not finished, and will likely not be updated frequently.

-## Kit Bot
+## Bot
-Kit is a general use moderation bot with a bunch of fun commands - She's built in Node JS with Discord.js, currently running in version v14.16.1
+Ava is a general use moderation bot with a bunch of fun commands - She's built in Node JS with Discord.js, currently running in version v14.16.1

 ## Initial Configuration